Stephen’s Shabu Shabu

 2 litres water

 Meanwhile prepare the vegetables and tofu.
 Trim the pak choy and choy sum.
-Slice pak choy pieces in half lengthways.
-Cut choy sum in half crossways.
+Slice the pak choy pieces in half, lengthways and cut the choy sum in half, crossways.

-Using a peeler, slice the carrot in to ribbons then slice the ribbons thinly lengthways.
-Thinly slice the shiitake mushrooms and cut tofu in to 2cm cubes.
+Using a peeler, slice the carrot into ribbons then slice the ribbons lengthways into long strips.
+Thinly slice the shiitake mushrooms and cut the tofu into 2cm cubes.

-Arrange vegetables, tofu, meat slices and noodles on serving plates.
+Arrange the vegetables, tofu, meat slices and noodles on serving plates.

 Place the pot with the dashi stock on a tabletop burner and bring to the boil.
 Reduce heat to a gentle simmer.

-Swish the vegetables, tofu, beef and noodles through the bubbling stock.
-Serve with sesame and ponzu sauce for dipping.
+To serve, individually swish vegetables, tofu, beef and noodles through the bubbling stock.
+Dip into sesame and ponzu sauce.

-Thinly sliced beef can be found in Asian butcheries or supermarkets.
+TIP: Thinly sliced beef can be found in Asian butcheries or the freezer section of Asian supermarkets.